Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 Some of the links below may be affiliate links where a purchase made after clicking will support this website without costing you extra!

-• Baby chicks
+- Baby chicks

-• Some sort of box or bin: wooden or even a plastic tote can work.
-Cardboard is NOT a good choice as it will absorb all the moisture and fall apart and stink.
+- Some sort of box or bin: wooden or even a plastic tote can work.

-• Bedding, pine shavings or compressed sawdust pellets work best but shredded paper is also an option.
+A cardboard box is NOT a good choice as it will absorb moisture, fall apart and stink. - Bedding: pine shavings or compressed sawdust pellets work best but shredded paper is also an option.

-• Thermometer (this is the one Carissa uses)
+- Thermometer (this is the one Carissa uses)

-• Waterer (and water)
+- Waterer (and fresh water)

-• Feeder (and chick starter feed)
+- Feeder (and chicken starter feed)

-• Small dish to hold chick grit
+- Small dish to hold chick grit

-• Chick grit
+- Chick grit

-• Heat Plate (while a Heat Lamp + Infrared Bulb was the standard for a long time, heat plates have replaced them as a much safer option.
+(while a Heat Lamp + Infrared Bulb was the standard for a long time, heat plates have replaced them as a much safer option.
 Thousands of homes catch fire every year due to heat lamps!
 Be safe!
-Use a heat plate)
+Use a heat plate) - Wire lid (optional but will come in handy if you don’t want your chicks flying the coop, so to speak)

-• If you order your chicks through the mail, you will also need electrolytes to help them survive shock.
+- If you order your chicks through the mail, you will also need electrolytes to help them survive shock.
 If you pick them up from a store or farmer, you might not need them, though electrolytes are good to have on hand.

 How to Set up a Brooder for Baby Chicks